 Hannah comes to NCTQ following four years conducting education research with Westat, a social science research company.
 Her projects included work on informal science education and teacher incentive programs.
 Prior to Westat, Hannah taught seventh and ninth grade English for three years in the Bronx, New York, as a Teach For America corps member.
 Hannah holds BA's in English and Government and Politics from the University of Maryland, an MS in Teaching from Pace University, and an MPP from the George Washington University with a focus on education policy and evaluation.

 Robert Rickenbrode served as the Chief Academic Officer and mathematics/computer science teacher for the Cesar Chavez Charter Schools in DC for nine years prior to joining NCTQ.
 Before that, he worked in the San Juan School District in Utah and for seven years was a member of the 'Ndahoo'aah Summer Program at Monument Valley High School.
 He is on the board of the Bryant Woods Montessori School in Maryland.
 He holds a MA in applied economics from Johns Hopkins University and a BS in economics from the California Institute of Technology.

 Lisa Swanson joined NCTQ in fall 2016 after completing her Bachelor of Arts in Political Science at St. Olaf College.
 Prior to graduating, Lisa interned in Congressional offices and the Corporation for National and Community Service (CNCS).

 Operations and Outreach Manager, District Team

-Caryn joins NCTQ having most recently worked at the Council for the Accreditation of Educator Preparation (CAEP) as an Accreditation Associate.
+Caryn joined NCTQ in 2014 after having worked at the Council for the Accreditation of Educator Preparation (CAEP) as an Accreditation Associate.
 Prior to CAEP, Caryn was a teacher and assistant director of an early childhood education center.
 She received her BS in Family Social Science from the University of Minnesota.